Yizack/nuxt-mailchannels/README.md

 | `html` | The HTML content of the email.
 Required if `text` is not set. | 🟡 |
 | `text` | The plain text content of the email.
 Required if `html` is not set. | 🟡 |
 | `mustaches` | Data to be used if the email is a mustache template, key-value pairs of variables to set for template rendering.
 Keys must be strings. | ❌ |

+> [!TIP]
+> Including a plain text version of your email ensures that all recipients can read your message, including those with email clients that lack HTML support.
+>
+> You can use the [`html-to-text`](https://www.npmjs.com/package/html-to-text) package to convert your HTML content to plain text.

 ### Response